 What Kind Of Roof Damage Will My Homeowners Insurance Cover?

 Dwelling coverage helps protect your home's structure, including the roof, from specific perils.
 If your roof needs repairs after hail or windstorm damage, dwelling coverage helps cover the cost.

 Personal property coverage helps pay to replace or repair your items if your home's contents are ruined as the outcome of a covered roof claim.

 The roof of an unattached structure on your property, such as a shed or detached garage, may be covered by the other structures protection in a homeowner's insurance policy if a covered peril causes the damage.

 How TTLC Inc Can Help

 Our licensed roofers have worked with many homeowners to quickly and effectively repair any roof damage caused by hail, high winds, or falling branches.
 We work quickly to fix the damage and make sure it does not spread throughout your roof or house.
 To begin the repair process for you, TTLC Inc. will work directly with your insurance company.
-Contact us at 815.205.1500 for a free roofing estimate.
+Contact us at 815.205.1500 or fill out our online form for a free roofing estimate.